jrte/ribose/README.md

 For a more recent example, consider a **C** function compiled to a sequence of machine instructions with an entry point (call) and maybe one or more exit points (return).
 This can be decomposed into a set of vectors of non-branching instructions, each terminating with a branch (or return) instruction.
 These vectors are ratcheted through the control unit of a CPU and each sequential instruction is decoded and executed to effect specific local changes in the state of the machine.
 Branching instructions evaluate machine state to select the next vector for execution.
 All of this is effected by a von Neumann CPU, chasing an instruction pointer.
 As long as the stack pointer is fixed on the frame containing a function the instruction pointer will trace a regular pattern within the bounds of the compiled function.
 This regularity would be obvious in the source code for the function as implemented in a procedural programming language like **C**, where the interplay of concatenation (';'), union (if/else/switch) and repetition (while/do/for) is apparent.
 It may not be so obvious in source code written in other, eg functional, programming languages, but it all gets compiled down to machine code to run on von Neumann CPUs, on the ground or in the cloud.

 From an extreme but directionally correct perspective it can be said that almost all software processes operating today are running on programmable calculators with keyboards and heaps of RAM.
 Modern computing machines are the multigenerational inheritors of von Neumann's architecture, which was originally developed to support numeric use cases like calculating ballistic trajectories.
 These machines are "[Turing complete](https://en.wikipedia.org/wiki/Brainfuck)", so all that is required to accommodate textual data is a numeric encoding of text characters.
 [Programmers can do the rest](https://www.cs.nott.ac.uk/~pszgmh/Parsing.hs).
 Since von Neumann's day we've seen lots of giddy-up but the focus in [machine development](https://github.com/jrte/ribose/raw/master/reference/50_Years_of_Army_Computing.pdf) has mainly been on miniaturization and optimizations to compensate for RAM access lag.
 Ribose offers an alternative approach to sequential information processing, refactoring syntactic concerns into patterns that coordinate the application of tightly focussed effector functions of reduced complexity.
 This approach is not new; John Backus described _Applicative State Transition Systems_ generically in his [Turing Award](https://cs.wellesley.edu/~cs251/s19/notes/backus-turing-lecture.pdf) paper (§14, ©ACM 1977, fair use).
 Even IBM got in on the act, producing an FST-driven [XML Accelerator](https://web.archive.org/web/20120930202629/http://www.research.ibm.com/XML/IBM_Zurich_XML_Accelerator_Engine_paper_2004May04.pdf), of all things.
 They did it the hard way, eschewing state transition diagrams and working with lists of transitions, apparently unaware of semiring algebra, and deployed their thing inside [WebSphere](https://web.archive.org/web/20080622054818/http://www-306.ibm.com/software/integration/datapower/xa35/) where it would be inaccessible to web service developers.
-Ribose makes transduction real and accesible.
+Ribose makes transduction real and accessible.

 Programming instruction-driven machines to navigate complex patterns in sequential data or asynchronous workflows is an arduous task in any modern programming language, requiring a mess of fussy, fine-grained twiddling that is error prone and difficult to compose and maintain.
 Refactoring the twiddling into a nest of regular input patterns leaves a simplified collection of code snippets that just need to be sequenced correctly as effectors, and extending input patterns to orchestrate effector sequencing via transduction seems like a natural thing to do.
 Transducer patterns expressed in symbolic terms can be manipulated using well-founded and wide-ranging algebraic techniques, often without impacting effector semantics.
 Effector semantics are very specific and generally expressed in a few lines of code, free from syntactic concerns, in a procedural programming language.
 Their algebraic properties also enable regular patterns to be reflected in other mathematical domains where they may be amenable to productive analysis.